univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 ## System Requirements

 Privacy Services Manager will only have any effect on Mac OS X 10.8 and newer; none of the systems it modifies were in place prior to that version.
-Additionally, the **Accessibility** and **Location Services** systems were not added until OS X 10.9.
+Additionally, the **Accessibility** and **Ubiquity (iCloud)** systems were not added until OS X 10.9.
 Attempting to modify them on a 10.8 computer will not have any adverse effects; there simply will not be any effects at all.

 ## Contact